MasonProtter/ReplMaker.jl/README.md

 Pkg.clone("git@github.com:MasonProtter/ReplMaker.jl.git")
 ```

-The code here is mostly just a slightly massaged version of that written by Michael Hatherly for [LispREPL](https://github.com/swadey/LispREPL.jl) under MIT license.
+The code here is mostly just a massaged version of that written by Michael Hatherly for [LispREPL](https://github.com/swadey/LispREPL.jl) under MIT license.

 # Example
 Suppose we want to make a very simple repl mode which just takes whatever input we provide and returns its